 - Power Knowledge: Some individuals view anabolic steroids as a tool for empowerment, using them to gain control over their physical appearance, which contributes to addiction.

-What are the Effects of Anabolic Steroid Addiction?
+What Are The Effects of Anabolic Steroid Addiction?

 The physical and psychological effects of anabolic steroid addiction are as follows: